 If you came to the UK before about 2002, you might already have been granted indefinite leave to remain (“ILR”) under the Immigration Rules.
 This is because European nationals could still apply for ILR before European law made provision for a right of permanent residence.
 You might have a stamp in your passport or a registration certificate in the form of a card which confirms that there are no restrictions on your stay in the UK, or that you have been granted indefinite leave.

 If this applies to you then you might not have to apply again for a “Settled Status” document.
 However, you might still need to get up to date documents to prove you have ILR, because the Government’s “Hostile Environment” policy means that employers, landlords, banks and the NHS can only accept certain documents as proof of your right to be in the UK.
 For some people, applying under the “Settled Status” scheme will be easier than getting a new ILR document.

 What is the “Settled Status” scheme?

-The Government has introduced new immigration rules to apply to European nationals and their families applying for permission to live in the UK.
+The Government introduced new immigration rules to apply to EEA and Swiss nationals and their families applying for permission to live in the UK.
 Broadly speaking, if you have lived in the UK for 5 years, then you will be eligible for ILR (called “Settled Status” by the Government in this context).
 If you have been in the UK for less than 5 years then you will be eligible for “Pre-Settled status”.
 People with Pre-Settled status can apply for ILR once they have completed 5 years of residence.